-K. Elizabeth Salome is a research associate at the Arab Gulf States Institute in Washington.
+K. Elizabeth Salome is a former research associate at the Arab Gulf States Institute in Washington.
 She joined AGSIW from Georgetown University’s School of Foreign Service in Qatar, where she was a research fellow (2015-17) in the Government department.
 She is a political analyst whose research lies in comparative politics, political theory, social thought, and political economy; her focus is on statecraft, both domestic and international, in times of political and economic transition.

 Salome holds a dual master’s in government and international history (distinction) from the London School of Economics and Political Science, where she defended her dissertation on the historicity of nationalization policy in GCC states, and a bachelor’s in foreign service (magna cum laude) from Georgetown University, where she presented her honors thesis on Tocqueville and temporality in American politics and foreign policy.